 Learning Services supports students with documented learning differences and strives to help them realize their full learning potential.
 Success is met in a variety of ways, including but not limited to, specialized coaching and classroom accommodations depending on the individual student's needs.

-Students that wish to take advantage of classroom accommodations should submit their official documentation.
-Students must also schedule an appointment with Learning Services by contact us at LearningServices@Nichols.edu.
+Students that wish to take advantage of classroom accommodations should submit their official documentation to Learning Services.
+Students must also schedule an appointment with Learning Services by contacting us at LearningServices@Nichols.edu